vmware/dod-compliance-and-automation/photon/3.0/inspec/vmware-photon-3.0-stig-inspec-baseline/README.md

 # vmware-photon-3.0-stig-inspec-baseline
 An InSpec Compliance Profile for Photon 3.0 VMware Appliance based deployments
-Version: 3.0 Release 1 Version 2
+Version: 3.0 Release 1 Version 2 STIG Readiness Guide

 This content can be adapted to an open source Photon installation if the necessary packages are installed that the controls need.